Grant access to MCP tools

 PatternMatches

-"local/*"All items from the local MCP server
+"local/**"All capabilities from local

-"**"All items from all MCP servers
+"**"All capabilities from all connectors

 Next steps